 The ability of the company to continue its operations at current levels is dependent upon future ongoing funding being provided by the funding bodies.
 The company renewed its funding arrangement with the company's major funding body for a further 4 years (effective 1st July 2018, ending 30th June 2022) with no significant changes to the terms.
 The agreement includes the provision for the funding to be extended each year by a further year unless otherwise notified by the provider, on or about the commencement of each financial year following the anniversary.
-In essence, creating the potential for a rolling funding deed.
+As no notice has been given by the funding partner the expiry date of the Agreement is now 2026.